simon-corbi/htr-ijcnn-2025/README.md

 # htr-ijcnn-2025

-Official code for the paper "" presented in IJCNN 2025.
+Official code for the paper "Applying Center Loss to Neural Networks for Sequence Prediction: A Study for Handwriting Recognition" presented in IJCNN 2025.

 Authors: Simon Corbillé, Elisa H. Barney Smith